 The ITL works to bring together members of the university community around shared areas of teaching interest and expertise, particularly those engaged in shared endeavours funded by the University.
 The aim of these networks is to support the further development of expertise amongst members and provide direct ITL support for projects funded by internal University teaching grants.
 These networks include:

 - Engaged Enquiry Scholars Network

 3. Recognising and Rewarding Teaching

-The ITL supports members of the University community competing for national and university, grants and awards for teaching.
-It also supports applicants for promotion preparing their teaching case.
+The ITL supports members of the University community who are competing for national and university, grants and awards for teaching.
+It also supports applicants for promotion to prepare their teaching case.